onstabb/pycities/README.md

     latitude: str

-# Create row factory for our model
+# Create row factory for your custom model
-def city_factory(cursor, row) -> City: return City(**dict_factory(cursor, row))
+def city_factory(cursor, row) -> City:
+    return City(**dict_factory(cursor, row))

-# Set our row factory config
+# Set your factory config for your custom model
 RowFactoryModelConfig.set(City, city_factory)

-# Create new instance with our model.
-Also, we can use predefined models: tuple, dict, list, sqlite3.Row
+# Create new instance with row model.
-# We can define fields that we want to fetch in SELECT queries.
+# You can define fields that you want to fetch in SELECT queries.
-# All supported fields can be found in `pycities.config.CITY_ALL_FIELDS`
+# All supported fields can be found in `pycities.config.CITY_ALL_FIELDS`.
 db = CityDatabase[City](
     fetch_fields=("id", "name", "administrative_name", "country_name", "longitude", "latitude")
 )